 New BTO flats have a fresh 99-year lease.
 What this means is that your children are likely to be able to continue staying in the flat for the duration of their lifetime, if they want to, compared to older flats.

-The average waiting time for a BTO flat to be built is between 2.5 to 4 years.
+The average waiting time for a BTO flat to be built is between 2.4 to 5.3 years, with an average waiting time of 4.1 years.
 In contrast, if you buy a resale flat, there is no waiting period since the flat is already built.

 Some future home owners, particularly those who apply under the Fiancé/Fiancée scheme, may be happy to wait for their keys, since they are yet to be married.
 Others who are married and who may already have kids may be less inclined to wait.

 Renovation works on resale flats tend to be more expensive due to extensive hacking and rebuilding of existing features within the flat that a new homeowner may not want.
-According to a cost guide from Qanvast, average renovation spending for HDB resale flat is $67,000, as compared to $44,000 for a new BTO flat.
+The average renovation spending for HDB resale flat is from $40,000 (3-room flat) to $79,000 (5-room flat), as compared to $38,500 (3-room BTO flat) to $52,000 (5-room BTO flat) for a new BTO flat.